BDODINKA/rsschool-cv/cv.md

 #### Experience ####
 * RS-School Stage 0 *
 #### Education ####
-* Belarussian State University of Informatics and RadioElectronics *
+* Belarusian State University of Informatics and RadioElectronics *
 #### Languages ####
 * A1-A2-*